Home » Do Quaker Parrots Like To Cuddle?

 • Foraging.

-Wild Quaker parrots are friendly and affectionate toward other members of their flock, but the sole focus of their attention is usually their mate.
-Quakers in captivity will show their owners the same affection.
+Wild Quakers are friendly and affectionate toward flock members, but the sole focus of their attention is usually their mate.
+Pet Quakers show their owners the same affection.

 Ways Quaker Parrots Show Affection